-More than 40 percent of us wrestle with worry on a daily basis.
+More than 40 percent of us wrestle with worry on a daily basis, and with the coronavirus affecting all of our daily lives, that number seems to be ever-increasing.
 To the rescue: Experts share ways to stop what-ifs from spinning out of control.

 Take “vitamin B3.”